 Grounds for granting leave of absence (LOA) as per the University current policy are as follows: "absence from class meetings, for whatever reason, must count against a student's entitlement to a DP Certificate and, except in cases of leave of absence granted for approved sporting or cultural commitments, illness or on compassionate grounds, there should be no concession in this regard."
+The filled in Leave of Absence should be sent to LOAlaw@ru.ac.za

-NB: LOA applications must be fully completed as per the instructions on the LOA form, with a copy of supporting documentation attached.
+NB: LOA applications must be fully completed as per the instructions on the LOA form, and according to the Guidelines, with a copy of supporting documentation attached.
 Incomplete applications will be rejected.